Spin ladder quantum simulators from spin-orbit-coupled quantum dot spin qubits: Strong rung coupling limit: Effective spin- model

+The second line of Eq.~(\ref{Eq:H_eff_AF_By}) describes the boundary terms.
 The effective spin-$1/2$ model is an XYZ spin chain with a DM interaction and external magnetic fields along both the $y$ and $z$ directions.
 We note that $\tilde{D}_y$ can be completely turned off by setting $D=D'$.